pypy/pypy/rpython/doc/jit/optimizer.rst

         i += 1
         # jumps back to the while header

-There are better ways to the sum from ``[0..100]``, but it gives a better intuition on how traces are constructed than ``sum(range(101))``.
+There are better ways to compute the sum from ``[0..100]``, but it gives a better intuition on how traces are constructed than ``sum(range(101))``.
-Note that the trace syntax is the one used in the test suit.
-It is also very similar a printed trace at runtime.
-The first operation is called ``input``, the second a ``label``, the last is the backwards ``jump``.
+Note that the trace syntax is the one used in the test suite.
+It is also very similar to traces printed at runtime by PYPYLOG_.
+The first line gives the input variables, the second line is a ``label`` operation, the last one is the backwards ``jump`` operation.

+.. _PYPYLOG: logging.html

-These instruction mention earlier are special:
+These instructions mentioned earlier are special:

-* ``input`` defines the input parameter type and name to enter the trace.
+* the input defines the input parameter type and name to enter the trace.
 * ``label`` is the instruction a ``jump`` can target.
 Label instructions have a ``JitCellToken`` associated that uniquely identifies the label.
 Any jump has a target token of a label.

 The token is saved in a so called `descriptor` of the instruction.
 It is not written explicitly because it is not done in the tests either.
-But the test suit creates a dummy token for each trace and adds it as descriptor to ``label`` and ``jump``.
+But the test suite creates a dummy token for each trace and adds it as descriptor to ``label`` and ``jump``.
 Of course the optimizer does the same at runtime, but using real values.
 The sample trace includes a descriptor in ``getarrayitem_raw``.
 Here it